ReflectionHLE/ReflectionHLE/README.md

 Not only the DOSBox project makes it possible to (quite faithfully) play a ton of DOS games on more recent platforms, but its DBOPL emulator is used for AdLib emulation; This also applies to modern source ports, not just DOSBox itself.
+Reflection Keen itself originally made use of DBOPL as well.
 Furthermore, while not necessarily intended for assistance with porting, the DOSBox debugger has surely (seriously) been very useful.

+* Nuke.YKT for the Nuked OPL3 emulator.
+This emulator is one example of a project of him for which accuracy of behaviors is a high priority.
+Other examples: PCDoom (excluding the proprietary DMX sound library, instead using his own DMX wrapper backed by the Apogee Sound System), the EDuke32-based Rednukem and NBlood ports.

 * doomjedi for his nice application icon used by Reflection Keen (technically a few minor edits are in use).